Enhanced adic formalism and perverse t-structures for higher Artin stacks: Introduction

 \section{Introduction}

-In \cites{LZa,LZ}, we developed a theory of Grothendieck's six operations for \'etale cohomology of Artin stacks and prove several desired properties including the base change theorem.
-In the article, we develop the corresponding adic formalism and establish adic analogues of results of \cite{LZ}.
+In \cites{LZ0,LZ1}, we developed a theory of Grothendieck's six operations for \'etale cohomology of Artin stacks and prove several desired properties including the base change theorem.
+In the article, we develop the corresponding adic formalism and establish adic analogues of results in \cite{LZ1}.
 This extends all previous theories on the subject, including SGA~5 \cite{SGA5}, Deligne \cite{WeilII}, Ekedahl \cite{Ekedahl} (for schemes), Behrend \cite{Behrend} and Laszlo--Olsson \cite{LO2}.
 We prove, among other things, the base change theorem in derived categories, which was previous known only on the level of sheaves \cite{LO2} (and under other restrictions).
 Another limitation of the existing theories, including those for schemes, is the constructibility assumption.
 This assumption is not often met, for example, when considering morphisms between Artin stacks that are only locally of finite type.
 By contrast, the adic formalism developed in this article applies to unrestricted derived categories.

-In addition, we define perverse $t$-structures on Artin stacks for general perversity, extending the work of Gabber \cite{Gabber} for schemes and the work of Laszlo and Olsson \cite{LO3} for the middle perversity.
+In addition, we define perverse t-structures on Artin stacks for general perversity, extending the work of Gabber \cite{Gabber} for schemes and the work of Laszlo and Olsson \cite{LO3} for the middle perversity.

 As in our preceding article, the approach we are taking is different from all the previous theories.
 We work in the world of $\infty$-categories in the sense of Lurie \cites{Lu1,Lu2}, by enhancing all the derived categories, functors, and natural transforms to the level of $\infty$-categories.
-At this level, we may use some new machineries among which the most important ones are gluing objects, Adjoint Functor Theorem, $\infty$-categorical descent, all in \cites{Lu1,Lu2}, and some other techniques developed in \cite{LZ}.
+At this level, we may use some new machineries among which the most important ones are gluing objects, Adjoint Functor Theorem, $\infty$-categorical descent, all in \cites{Lu1,Lu2}, and some other techniques developed in \cite{LZ1}.
 In particular, we obtain several other special descent properties for the derived category of lisse-\'{e}tale sheaves.